yyjhome/yyjhome.github.io/index.md

 - Advanced Mathematics

 ### Research Projects
-- National Natural Science Foundation of China, Youth Program, No.12305066, principal
+- National Natural Science Foundation of China, Youth Program, No.12305066, principal investigator
-- Science and Technology Program of Guangzhou, No.2023A04J1313, principal
+- Science and Technology Program of Guangzhou, No.2023A04J1313, principal investigator
 - National Natural Science Foundation of China, No.11875136, Scalar-Tensor Cosmology and Gravitational Waves, participant
 - National Natural Science Foundation of China, No.11690021，Gravitational waves and cosmic evolution, participant
 - National Natural Science Foundation of China, No.11775086，The study of bound states and accelerator phenomenological in new physics, participant